leidyjaramillop/telco-churn-prediction/telco-churn-prediction/README.md

-# Telco Customer Churn Prediction
+# 📊 Telco Customer Churn Prediction

 ## 📌 Project Overview

-This project aims to predict customer churn using machine learning techniques.
+Customer churn is a critical problem for subscription-based businesses.
+This project aims to predict customer churn using machine learning techniques to help companies proactively retain customers.

-The objective is to identify customers at risk of leaving and help businesses take preventive actions.
+The model identifies customers at risk of leaving and provides business insights to reduce churn.

+---

+## 🎯 Business Objective

+Predict which customers are likely to churn and identify the key factors driving customer attrition.

 ---